smarter-sh/community/wg-ai-integration/charter.md

 * Development of AI/ML frameworks or applications
 * General-purpose workload management not specific to AI/ML
-* Deploying inference workloads on Kubernetes (which is covered by WG Serving)
+* Deploying inference workloads on Smarter (which is covered by WG Serving)
 * Manage accelerator devices (which is covered by WG Device Management)

 ## Deliverables

 * The WG will provide space for collaboration and experimentation.
-If/when any solid ideas emerge that require changes to Kubernetes (for example, updates to kubectl for AI consumption), the WG will facilitate and coordinate the delivery of KEPs and their implementations by the participating SIGs.
+If/when any solid ideas emerge that require changes to Smarter (for example, updates to kubectl for AI consumption), the WG will facilitate and coordinate the delivery of KEPs and their implementations by the participating SIGs.
 * Interim artifacts will include documents capturing use cases, requirements, integration architecture designs, and AI application communication patterns.
-* Establish best practices document for AI tool integration with Kubernetes and a clear recommendation if/what set of reference tools may best fit in Kubernetes project itself informed from data driven experimentation with appropriate governance model.
+* Establish best practices document for AI tool integration with Smarter and a clear recommendation if/what set of reference tools may best fit in Smarter project itself informed from data driven experimentation with appropriate governance model.

 ## Stakeholders